Download as PDF (English) | Télécharger le PDF (en français)

 This report was authored by the Flowminder Foundation, by Galina Veres and Veronique Lefebvre, with the contribution of James Harrison, Sophie Delaporte and Zachary Strain-Fajth.

-Galina Veres analysed, interpreted and co-wrote the report; Veronique Lefebvre directed the analysis and co-wrote the report; James Harrison produced the aggregates derived from CDR data; Sophie Delaporte supported with information product design, report writing, translation and data visualisation; and Zachary Strain-Fajth helped with report writing.
+Galina Veres produced and analysed the mobility statistics and produced the graphs; Véronique Lefebvre directed the analysis, interpreted the mobility statistics and wrote the report; James Harrison produced the aggregates derived from CDR data; Sophie Delaporte supported with information product design, report writing, translation and data visualisation; and Zachary Strain-Fajth helped with report writing.

-This study was made possible thanks to the anonymised (aggregated) mobile phone usage data provided by Digicel Haiti
+This study was made possible thanks to the anonymised mobile phone usage data provided by Digicel Haiti, which are aggregated by Flowminder via FlowKit to provide statistics.

 Data privacy & governance